 This is the point when your dog may start to lie down when it’s time to eat because the pressure on their bodies is now too much for them and eating from a lying down position is best.

-This issue will affect larger dogs more than it will smaller ones because smaller dogs are closer to the ground and experience less strain that their larger counterparts.
+This issue will affect larger dogs more than it will smaller ones because smaller dogs are closer to the ground and experience less strain than their larger counterparts.

-For this reason, some specialists recommend elevated feeding bowls which allow the dog’s shoulders to be at the same level with the feeding bowls thereby significantly limiting the amount of pressure that the dog experiences.
+For this reason, some specialists recommend elevated feeding bowls which allow the dog’s shoulders to be at the same level as the feeding bowls thereby significantly limiting the amount of pressure that the dog experiences.
 Another thing that is associated with this is bloating.
+One of the Best Elevated feeding bowls is by Pet Zone Designer (Check Current Price on Amazon)

 Though there is a vicious debate around this issue, there are those that believe that there is merit to it.
-The argument is that when a dog eats with their heads down, it is an unnatural position and it leads to bloating.
+The argument is that when a dog eats with its heads down, it is in an unnatural position and it leads to bloating.

 To counter the effects of bloating, you need to make sure that your dog is not active for at least 30 minutes to an hour after eating a meal.